Westminster Alumni Council

 capital and annual campaigns.

-appointed as a member of the Board of Trustees at Rider University in September 2006.
-He is a member
+a member of the Board of Trustees at Rider University from September 2006 through June 2015 and

-Head for Professional Development at Educational Information and Resource Center (EIRC) located in Mullica Hill, NJ.
+Services at Educational Information and Resource Center (EIRC) in 2014, he was an Educational Specialist.

 Northeastern Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island & Vermont

 Jonathan Slawson ’09 email@example.com